SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Find additional places to eat around SF

 This is the third location for Cobb's Comedy Club in San Francisco.
 They started in a smaller venue in SF's Marina District.
 They then moved to a spot in the Cannery Shopping Center in Fisherman's Wharf.
-They thrived here for a decade until a fire forced them to move in 2002 to this location.
+They thrived there for a decade until a fire forced them to move in 2002 to this location.

 Since moving to North Beach, this 400-seat venue continues to attract some of the best talent in the world.
 Some of the people that have been on stage here include Michelle Wolf, Bill Burr, Dave Chappelle, and dozens of other famous comedians from around the world.

 You will find outstanding performances no matter who is on stage six nights a week.
-I love the setup of this venue as all offer clear views of the stage.
+I love the setup of this venue as all seats offer clear views of the stage.
 You also tend to get an amazing crowd here.

 In addition to their normal performances, they also host dozens of shows during our large annual comedy festival called SF Sketchfest.
 This two-week event is in the middle of January every year, so I recommend checking it out if you happen to be in town during that time.